PierreBeucher/ansible.training.crafteo.io/roles.md

 We now want to define multiple environments, each Ansible inventory representing a different environment:

-- `dev` environment showing message `Hello from dev environment!`
+- `dev` environment showing message `Hello from Dev!`
-- `prod` environment showing message `Hello from production environment!`
+- `prod` environment showing message `Hello from Prod!`
+- Some overrides in Prod environments

 Using Ansible inventories: